Pavelski helps Stars beat Red Wings 4-1

-DALLAS (AP)It was Joe Pavelski’s night, and the Dallas Stars enjoyed the show.

-Pavelski had a goal and an assist, and Dallas beat the Detroit Red Wings 4-1 on Friday for its fourth straight come-from-behind win.
+DALLAS (AP)Joe Pavelski had a goal and an assist, and the Dallas Stars beat the Detroit Red Wings 4-1 on Friday night for their fourth straight come-from-behind win.

 Pavelski was honored before the game for playing in his 1,000th NHL game last month, and then showed why he has lasted so long in the league.

 Radek Faksa and Andrej Sekera also scored for Dallas.
-Faksa’s goal was on the power play, and the goals by Hintz and Sekera were short-handed.
-Esa Lindell had three assists, tying a career high.
+Esa Lindell had three assists.

+The Stars rallied to win four consecutive games for the fourth time in franchise history, also accomplishing the feat twice during the 2005-06 season and once during the 2007-08 season.

 Dylan Larkin scored his 10th goal for Detroit.
 Jonathan Bernier finished with 23 saves in his first start since he beat San Jose 2-0 on Tuesday night for his first shutout of the season.